frenck/spook/README.md

 integration, not just Spook.

 I'm just sharing what I have, without any warranty.
-I've decided to be blunt about it, and make is at least fun to read.
+I've decided to be blunt about it, and make it at least fun to read.
 I could have written a small warning, that would have been boring.

 ## Does Spook do random things to my home?